minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 source platforms #footnote(
   "such as Sunlightlabs: https://sunlightlabs.github.io/datacommons/bulk_data.html and the Database on Ideology, Money in Politics, and Elections (DIME), but which were not suitable for this analysis", ).
-Among those is the Center for Responsive Politics which provides contribution data in Bulk Data#footnote(
-  "The bulkdata can be accessed through https://www.opensecrets.org/open-data/bulk-data", ) form, which includes PAC contributions to US representative candidates and individual contributions to candidates.
+Among those is the Center for Responsive Politics which provides contribution data in Bulk Data form (https://www.opensecrets.org/open-data/bulk-data), which includes PAC contributions to US representative candidates and individual contributions to candidates.

 The oil&gas-, methane-, natural gas-, coal-, environmental- and alternative energy contributions were imported for all incumbents, and then cleaned and